Learn how these two custom PWS MK111 Pro pistols came together below. Want to enter and win? Please visit PrimaryWeapons.com/fire-and-ice

 Unlike most past “Custom Challenges,” the great folks at PWS will be handling the actual giveaway, so make sure you head to PrimaryWeapons.com/fire-and-ice to learn more.
 As always, a big thanks goes out to the professionals at these great custom shops.
 Michael Sigouin at Blownbeadline and Brock Gardner at MCM Firearms are both class acts.
 Family owned and operated businesses are the backbone of what makes this the greatest country on Earth; and they both offer more than just custom coating work, so check them out at blowndeadline.net and mcmfirearms.com.

-the June/July 2020 issue of Ballistic Magazine.
+This article is from the June/July 2020 issue of Ballistic Magazine.
 Check out our current subscription offer at OutdoorGroupStore.com.

 Ballistic's resident doctor examines the more recent COVID-19 explosion, along with the hypocrisy associated...